meckiemac/esp32_rfc2217_gateway/docs/esp32_rfc2217_gateway.md

 If you want to provision every UART dynamically, the `serial` array can now be empty (or omitted entirely).
-Boot with only the `control` block and add ports over the control session using `addport` as described below.
+Boot with only the `control` block and add ports over the control session using `setportconfig` as described below.

 Each entry in `serial` defines one UART:

-- `port_id` – opaque identifier used by the runtime, passed to the session layer and control port.
 - `uart` – ESP-IDF UART peripheral (`0`, `1`, or `2`).
 - `tx_pin`, `rx_pin`, `rts_pin`, `cts_pin` – GPIO assignments.
 RTS/CTS
   default to `UART_PIN_NO_CHANGE` when omitted.
-As an alternative syntax you can use a single string such as `"pin_map": "uart2:tx17,rx16[,rts18]"`;
-  the control port will show whichever form was last applied.
 - `baud`, `data_bits`, `parity`, `stop_bits`, `flow_control` – initial
   UART parameters (defaults chosen when omitted).
 - `tcp_port`, `tcp_backlog` – listener settings; every UART receives its
   own TCP port.

+Port identifiers are assigned automatically in load order and are only used internally by the runtime and control port.

 The optional `control` section enables a tiny text interface that lives on a dedicated TCP socket.
-It currently provides `status`, `help`, and `quit`.
+It currently provides `showport`, `help`, and `quit`.

 ## Runtime Architecture